Maude's Sex Toys Are Chic Enough To Double As Home Decor

 Available in two sexy scents (as well as unscented for those with more sensitive noses), this soy candle burns low and slow into a skin-soothing massage oil that's ready to use within 10 to 15 minutes.
 The oil is cool enough to pour directly onto bare skin, and it's made with jojoba and soybean oils to enhance skin while it performs.
 It has a subtle yet aromatic scent (kind of musky in a gender-neutral way?), which was neither greasy nor sticky.

+I assumed I'd feel awkward as I dripped oil from the candle onto my girlfriend's back, but everything about the experience felt elegant and refined instead of tacky and porny.
+With the relaxing mood set, I felt comfortable and confident in my massage strokes, and if my partner's reaction was any indication, she enjoyed herself as well.

-I assumed I'd feel uncomfortable as I dripped oil from the candle onto my girlfriend's back, but everything about the experience felt elegant and refined instead of tacky and porny.
+I assumed I'd feel awkward as I dripped oil from the candle onto my girlfriend's back, but everything about the experience felt elegant and refined instead of tacky and porny.
 With the relaxing mood set, I felt comfortable and confident in my massage strokes, and if my partner's reaction was any indication, she enjoyed herself as well.

 “